- Marcus Porcius Cato and Lucius Valerius Flaccus serve as censors;

 Now that Cato had defeated his political enemy Scipio Africanus in the censorial election, it was time to settle the score once and for good.
 Like his brother three years previously, the great general was tried for embezzling money that had been taken from or paid by King Antiochos and should have been deposited in the treasury.
 The prosecutor may have been one Marcus Naevius, but the Petilii – two people’s tribunes – have also been mentioned in the sources.
 Livius outright admits that he does not know which version is correct and adds that many details of the case are confused and contradictory.
 In any case, two interesting anecdotes with regard to the trial have survived.
 In the first, Africanus was asked by the Senate to account for the missing sum.
 Africanus asked his brother Lucius to fetch the scroll with the financial details of the war against King Antiochos.
 Then, instead of presenting it to the man who had held him to account, he tore up the scroll before the senators’ eyes and told the man to base his investigation on the pieces.

 Africanus’ trial was set to take place in the comitium on the Forum Romanum.
 In another anecdote, it was adjourned to 19 October.
-Since this was the day on which he had defeated Hannibal at the Battle of Zama (or actually at Naraggara), Scipio climbed the Rostra and told the people that he was going up the Capitol Hill to make a sacrifice to Jupiter, Juno, Minerva and all the other gods that watched over the Capitol and the citadel.
+Since this was the day on which he had defeated Hannibal at the Battle of Zama (or actually at Naraggara), Scipio climbed the Rostra and told the people that he was going up the Capitoline Hill to make a sacrifice to Jupiter, Juno, Minerva and all the other gods that watched over the Capitoline and the citadel.
 He then simply walked away and ascended the stairs leading from the Forum below to the hill above, followed by an immense crowd.
 Even the scribes and bailiffs were said to have followed him, leaving the prosecutors in the company of just a few slaves and a herald.
 It is difficult to assess how much of this is true.
 Scipio Africanus may have still been popular with large sections of the people of Rome, but it was also clear that he had powerful enemies who had popular support as well, with Cato being the most important of these.
 Always more of a general than a politician, Scipio ultimately decided not to await his verdict.
 He retired to his country estate at Liternum in Campania.
 There he died, probably in 183 BCE.

 One of the candidates for the consulship this year was Publius Claudius Pulcher.
 His good fortune was the fact that his brother Appius was the outgoing consul, who also happened to be presiding over the elections.
 Instead of acting as an impartial magistrate, he openly began canvassing for his brother in the Forum, and Publius was elected against his own expectations.
 His colleague would be the plebeian Lucius Porcius Licinus.
 The new consuls first of all had a lot to do at home.
 Quintus Caecilius Metellus returned from his mission to the Achaean League and complained that he had been refused a plenary League meeting.
 The Senate quickly decided that Roman envoys had to be allowed under all circumstances to attend and address a plenary League meeting.
 This basically meant that the Achaeans had to change their constitutional arrangements to make this possible.